RutgervanWoerkom/Project-Computational-Science-Group-6/README.md

 The model was validated by satellite fire data for October, November and December 2019 provided by NASA.
 For every day in this period, when a fire started in South-East Australia, the model initiated a fire at that specific location.
 ## Prerequisites
-The code is written and tested in
+The code is written and tested in:
 ```python
 Python 3.7
 ```